The Little Effort Paradigm: Asking People To Do Less, Sustainably

 As a result of such complexities, these ideologies are sometimes portrayed as a “continuum” of beliefs and tactics, rather than as an either/or debate.
 Such discussions are important and I certainly covered them extensively in my thesis.

 However, in my research I found that the central difference between larger, more professionalized animal advocacy organizations with paid staff and physical office space and smaller, more grassroots animal advocacy organizations with no paid staff or physical office space was not actually between animal welfare and rights.
 Often those critical of welfare campaigns argue that smaller organizations encourage people to go vegan whereas larger groups encourage people to eat “humane” animal products.
 I found that there was a small amount of truth to this, but it was not the main point of differentiation.
-Rather, the differences between organizations was more about how much they asked people to do.
+Rather, the differences between large and small organizations was more about how much they asked people to do.

 I explored this issue by drawing on the theory of resource mobilization.
 This theory highlights the importance of resources (particularly money) in social movements.
 That is not to say that animal advocacy campaigns are purely driven by financial considerations (I also explored the impact of ideological and emotional concerns), but simply that resources must be a consideration to some extent, particularly for larger organizations that need a certain level of finances coming in to pay costs such as staff and rent.
 I started with a focus on how resources shaped campaigns but shifted to a focus on how certain campaigns are more or less consistent with attracting resources, therefore are consistent with different organizational forms, ranging from more grassroots to more professionalised.